Alternative Retirement Plan (ARP)

 Choosing an Alternative Retirement Plan (ARP)

-Newly hired full-time college and university employees have the option of either contributing to SERS or an Alternative Retirement Plan (ARP).
-This option only applies to college and university employees.
+Only newly hired full-time college and university employees have the option of either contributing to SERS or an Alternative Retirement Plan (ARP).